Custom VHH Antibody Development Services

 The immunization itself is carried out by one of our trusted specialized partners, who operate professional llama and alpaca facilities.
 Cortalix coordinates the process closely to ensure scientific alignment, quality, and timelines.

-Once your library (synthetic or immune) is in place, we proceed with tailored phage display panning to enrich for target-specific VHHs.
+Once your library, ribosomal display, synthetic phage, or immune, is in place, we proceed with tailored phage display panning to enrich for target-specific VHHs.

 We optimize each round for stringency, specificity, and diversity, based on your application (diagnostic, therapeutic, etc.).